 Nightcap at Bok Bar

-For one of the best views in the city and a welcoming atmosphere, you can’t beat Bok Bar.
+For an incredible view and a welcoming atmosphere, you can’t beat Bok Bar.
 Formerly Bok Vocational High School, this unusual space has many of the details you would expect from a former school, which makes it fun to explore.
-It’s a great place to enjoy the sunset or a skyline view at night.
+It’s a great place to grab a drink and enjoy the sunset or a skyline view at night.
+It’s open from mid-April through late October.

-Alternative: For a completely different environment, check out the Ranstead Room.
+Alternative: For a completely different environment, check out Franklin Mortgage & Investment Company.
 This speakeasy offers a cozy space that’s perfect for relaxed conversation plus some of the best cocktails around.
+Andra Hem is another fabulous option in the Rittenhouse neighborhood.
+Reservations are recommended for both, but especially for Andra Hem.

 Where to Stay